zerob13/tiny-runtime-injector/README.md

 # Tiny Runtime Injector

 A library that helps you download a complete, lightweight runtime environment for your project.
-It supports multiple modern runtimes, including Node.js, Bun, uv, and ripgrep, making it ideal for bundling lightweight runtimes when building apps like Electron.
+It supports multiple modern runtimes, including Node.js, Bun, uv, ripgrep, and Python, making it ideal for bundling lightweight runtimes when building apps like Electron.

 ## Features

-- 🚀 Supports multiple runtimes: Node.js, Bun, uv, ripgrep
+- 🚀 Supports multiple runtimes: Node.js, Bun, uv, ripgrep, Python
 - 📦 Automatically downloads and configures the latest versions
 - 🎯 Cross-platform support (Windows, macOS, Linux)
 - 🔧 Configurable cleanup options (Node.js)